MCPHackers/LaunchWrapper/doc/MultiMC.md

 To install LaunchWrapper with Fabric, first you need to acquire a regular Fabric instance.
 For this instance, perform the following steps:

-- Repeat all the instructions for vanilla
+- Repeat all the instructions for vanilla (but use another name and UID for the component when adding empty)
 - Perform the same steps but instead of `org.mcphackers.launchwrapper.json` use the contents of [org.mcphackers.launchwrapper.fabric.json](org.mcphackers.launchwrapper.fabric.json)
 - Make sure it's the bottom-most component and is below the regular "LaunchWrapper" component